LoginMy Account

 LO: To name the world’s five oceans.

 The main activity of this outdoor lesson gives children the opportunity to apply their knowledge of the five oceans through exploration.
-Children will work collaboratively to create sailing boats for a journey through the oceans, guaranteed to be a fun lesson for all!
+Children will work collaboratively to create an immersive journey through the oceans, guaranteed to be a fun lesson for all!

 Loading...